kromabyte/kromabyte/README.md

 ## Hello Word !!

 I'm Kroma, a Architect, Street Artist and Software Developer from Chile.
-I love to solve desing problems, develop new features and desing prototypes using different mediums, as 3D modeling, digital manufacturing and development of multidisciplinary projects through Design Thinking
+I love to solve desing problems, develop new features and desing prototypes using different mediums, as 3D modeling, digital manufacturing and development of multidisciplinary projects through Design Thinking.

  ## 🏗 Projects.
  - [Kromapp](https://github.com/kromabyte/Kroma_webapp) - Made with Flask